A detached brick-built holiday cottage near the centre of Llanbedr village, near the banks of the River Artro in the Snowdonia National Park.

 At the end of the day return to this lovely Llanbedr cottage and relax amidst wonderful surroundings.

-Three bedrooms with TV with Freeview: 1 x double with en-suite shower, basin and WC, 1 x twin, 1 x ground floor double with en-suite shower, basin and WC and French doors to sitting area with pergola.
-Ground floor bathroom with bath, shower over, basin and WC.
+Three bedrooms with TV with Freeview: 1 x double with en-suite bathroom with bath with overhead shower, basin and WC, 1 x twin, 1 x ground floor double with en-suite shower, basin and WC and French doors to sitting area with pergola.
+Ground floor shower room with shower over, basin and WC.
 Fitted kitchen with dining area leading to sitting room.
 Second sitting room with electric woodburner-effect stove.
 Ground floor snug.
 External utility.

 About the location